Reducing emissions from the Port of San Diego’s maritime operations

 Shore Power

-Many cruise ships at B St. Cruise Ship Terminal and Tenth Avenue Marine Terminal plug into shorepower to reduce emissions.
-Shore power saves consumption of fuel that would otherwise be used to power vessels while berthed, and eliminates the air pollution associated with consumption of that fuel.
-Currently, 70% of passenger vessel and refrigerated cargo fleets which visit the Port of San Diego are using much cleaner electricity instead of running their diesel engines while at berth.
+Many cruise ships at B Street Cruise Ship Terminal and cargo ships at the Tenth Avenue Marine Terminal plug into shore power to reduce emissions.
+Shore power saves consumption of fuel that would otherwise be used to power vessels while berthed and eliminates the air pollution associated with consumption of that fuel.
+As of January 1, 2023, nearly all passenger vessel and refrigerated cargo fleets visiting the Port of San Diego are using much cleaner electricity instead of running their diesel engines while at berth.
+Beginning, January 1, 2025, roll-on/roll-off carriers will be using shore power as well at National City Marine Terminal.

 Vessel Speed Reduction Program (VSR)